gramener/gramex-network/README.md

 ];
 ```

-... you can convert it to a node-link dataset using `kpartite()` as follows:
+Now you can convert it to a node-link dataset using `{ nodes, links } = kpartite(data, keys, values)`.
+It accepts 3 parameters:

+1. `data` - array of objects containing the data.
+2. `keys` - object of `{key: column}` pairs or an array of `[key, column]` pairs.
+   - `key` is a string node type
+   - `column` is the string name of a field in data, or a function(object) that returns the field, or a static value.
+3. `values` - object of accessor functions for link values that are aggregated across links and nodes

+For example:

 ```js
 const { nodes, links } = kpartite(